 In the Visual Studio environment, you can configure the build process so that it automatically creates and signs a driver package.
 Static and run-time analysis tools are available in Visual Studio.
 You can configure a target computer for testing your driver and automatically deploy your driver to the target computer each time you rebuild.
-In Visual Studio you can establish a kernel-mode debugging session with a target computer.
 You can choose from an extensive set of run-time tests, and you can write your own tests.

 The topics in this section show you how to use Visual Studio to perform several of the tasks involved in driver development, deployment, and testing.

 You'll find videos on the following pages in the Windows driver docs: